mxria-a/CFG-Group5-Project/README.md

 ## Testing

-- Tests for this project are written using Jest
+- Tests for this project are written for testing with Jest.
+Frontend tests use The React Testing Library
-- To perform tests for the project CHECK THIS
+- Tests need to be performed in the frontend and backend of the project separately
+  - Frontend testing
+    ```
+    cd frontend
+    NPM test
+    ```
+  - Backend testing
+    ```
+    cd backend
+    NPM test
+    ```

 ## Credits